smm517/in_house_code_challenge/dr_deal_a_day/README.md

 # Running the application
 The application can be run by using any rack based server.
-For my development, I simply used the default WEBrick rails server, which can be started with ```rails s ``` on the command line.
+For my development, I simply used the default WEBrick rails server, which can be started with ```rails s ``` on the command line and navigating to ```locahost:3000``` in a web browser.

 # Interacting with the application
 Before I describe how to interact with the application, I wanted to point out a few changes in my implementation from the original specifaction:
 - Rather than saving the data files along with the data in the database, I instead decided to only save the data in the database and use an import/export model.
-I decided to do this because I thought storing both the data both in the original file and the database was redundant, and it also is very easy to reproduce the files with an export if need be.
-I also think that relying more on the database will help the staff at DrDealADay learn the benefits of the database and rely on text files less altogether.
+I decided to do this because I thought storing the data both in the original file and the database was redundant, and it is also very easy to reproduce the files with an export if need be.
+Additionally, I think that relying more on the database will help the staff at DrDealADay learn the benefits of the database and rely on text files less altogether.
 - I decided to show a table of all previous imports and their revenues, sorted by most recent, instead of only showing the revenue from the last uploaded file.
-I chose to do this because I thought it would be more useful to the user.
+I chose to do this because I thought it would be more useful for the user.
 - The table of previous imports also allows the user to navigate to a different page that displays a table of all orders associated with that data file import.
 This page is intended to help identify imports and help avoid duplicate uploads.

 ## Imports page